selfAndrewKB/battlefield2-holdaim/README.md

 **Author:** SelfAndrewKB

 [Battlefield 2](https://en.wikipedia.org/wiki/Battlefield_2) only has toggle-to-aim controls, which many people find clumsy.
-This Autohotkey script adds industry-standard hold-to-aim controls to the game HOPEFULLY without interrupting the other functions that the Aim button also performs in the game.
+This Autohotkey script adds industry-standard hold-to-aim controls to the game *hopefully* without interrupting the other functions that the Aim button also performs in the game.

-The script does this by differentiating between taps and holds, so you can still tap the Right Mouse to do the game's original things, and then hold to aim whenever you like.
+The script does this by differentiating between taps and holds, so you can still tap the Right Mouse to perform the game's original actions, and then hold to aim whenever you like.
 This also means that you have a choice between toggle-to-aim **and** hold-to-aim.
 Choosing between them is entirely contextual based on how long you hold the button down (adjustable), it feels very natural.

 This particular script is the result of crawling through AutoHotkey's documentation, gradually learning whatever needed over the course of a day, to repurpose a script originally made for another game.
 Might not be the most refined, but it works well enough to often forget the fact that this mechanic isn't in the game natively.